📖 Read Time: 8 Minutes

 Hips & Legs

-Sounds weird since planche is an upper body strength skill work, but remember that you have to fully extend your legs to perform the full planche.
+Sounds weird since planche is an upper body strength skill, but remember that you have to fully extend your legs to perform the full planche.
 You can’t do that with weak immobile hips and legs.
-Good things we’ll work on progressions to build the necessary mobility to hold legs in position for the planche.
+Good thing we’ll work on progressions to build the necessary mobility to hold legs in position for the planche.
 Without proper hip and leg mobility, you can only reach an advanced tuck planche.

 ☑️ Skill & Technique: